KoushikEng/KoushikEng/README.md

 Systems engineer • ex-founder • builder

-I like understanding systems end-to-end — from hardware and firmware to backend software and real users.
+I like understanding systems end-to-end, from hardware and firmware to backend software and real users.

 ---